Entropy as a function of magnetization for a 2D spin-ice model exhibiting a Kasteleyn transition: Entropy as a function of magnetization

 \section{Entropy as a function of magnetization}

-Finally, let us demonstrate the usefulness of the string representation by using it to calculate the entropy density of the system, $s$, at a fixed value of the magnetization density, $m \equiv M/M_{\rm sat}$.
+In this section, we come to the main point of our paper:\ to use the string representation to calculate the entropy density of the system, $s$, at a fixed value of the magnetization density, $m \equiv M/M_{\rm sat}$.
 Clearly $s(m)$ is an even function of $m$, so we may restrict our calculation to the case $m \geqslant 0$.
 The magnetization density may equivalently be expressed as the density of strings, $\eta_s$, via the formula $\eta_s = (1-m)/2$.

 To determine the entropy density corresponding to a given value of $\eta_s$, consider propagating the string configuration downwards from the top of the lattice.
 We shall assume that this propagation has reached a certain row $j$, and concentrate on a single string in that row.
 As it enters a new plaquette in row $j+1$, this string has in principle two choices:\ to continue vertically downwards, or to cross the plaquette diagonally.
 However, if another string is entering the same plaquette, it has only one choice, since the strings cannot cross (see Fig.~\ref{C}).